 Response campaigns are focused on results.
-That usually means sales, or generating marketing-qualified leads (MQL): people who are more than half-way along the road of making a buying decision.
+That usually means sales, or generating marketing-qualified leads (MQL): finding prospects are more than half-way along the road of making a buying decision.
 These leads can be passed to the sales team as a genuine prospect to be pursued.
-A communications strategy that’s focused on response is aiming high, but some would argue that a marketing team who can’t directly track their activities through to sales activity isn’t earning its keep.
+A communications strategy that's focused on response is aiming high, but some would argue that a marketing team who can't directly track their activities through to sales activity isn't earning its keep.
 Communications strategies that are based around response and conversion are becoming increasingly common, especially with the rise of content marketing tools that make it easier to track how engaged the audience is with a piece of content and to follow up in a targeted way.

 Internal communications strategy and wider organizational goals